gabrielsoltz/metahub/README.md

 ./metahub --sh-filters RecordState=ACTIVE WorkflowStatus=NEW
 ```

-If a value contains spaces, you should specify it using double quotes: `ProductName=" Security Hub```sh
+If a value contains spaces, you should specify it using double quotes: `"ProductName="Security Hub"`

 You can add how many different filters you need to your query and also add the same filter key with different values: